 How and when will I get my class schedule?

 For students starting in the fall semester, an Academic Advisor and Planner will begin to build your fall semester schedule before you attend University Orientation and your fall semester schedule will be completed two weeks after you have attend University Orientation.
 An Academic Advisor and Planner may reach out to you before or after Univeristy Orientation as they work on your schedule.

 For students starting in the spring semester, students will receive an email to their BGSU account from their Academic Advisor and Planner with instructions to schedule an advising appointment.
 Students can meet with their Academic Advisor and Planner before or after their Orientation day via phone, video, or in-person.
-Your Academic and Career Planning Specialist will work with you learn about potential classes and the registration process.
+Your Academic Advisor and Planner will work with you to learn about potential classes and the registration process.
 After the advising appointment, students will register for their own Spring semester classes.

 When can I register for University Orientation?

 Registration opens for spring new student orientation (held in January) in November.

 Registration opens for summer new student orientation in February and remains open through our final session.

 Register for University Orientation ➔